On silent trees

 On silent trees, on hanging breeze,

-On sun-shaped moments sharing these
+On sun’s shared moments shaping these

 A river’s rush cools dappled leaves,